inmyth/scala-templates/README.md

 #### Observable Basics

-Observable composition starts with a data source.
+- Observable composition starts with a data source.
 The data source is usually stream or infinite list.

-An Observable needs a Subscriber to run.
+- An Observable needs a Subscriber to run.
+Monix provides built-in Subscribers with operators whose name end in "L" (i.e `foreachL`, `completedL`, `foldLeftL`)
+- Observable supports backpressure to process several elements in batch.
+In the default setting each element is processed one-by-one before moving to the next.

 ### Multi-threading and thread pools
 Read this [first](https://gist.github.com/djspiewak/46b543800958cf61af6efa8e072bfd5c).